|

 Thame's milages as Excel spreadsheet

-(If you have
+(If

-problems downloading try holding down shiftkey while clicking on link or
+holding down shiftkey while clicking on link

 right click the link and choose "save to...")